 Companies that employ these types of essential workers have reacted to the coronavirus crisis in different ways.
 Several have instituted paid sick leave of two weeks, but in many cases an employee only qualifies if they have tested positive for COVID-19, despite notorious testing shortages.
 (The new emergency federal coronavirus law passed by Congress mandates two weeks of paid sick leave for the first time in American history, but companies with over 500 employees are exempt.)
 Others have instituted “hazard pay” raises, but with many workers designated as gig employees (a.k.a. independent contractors) rather than full-time staff, they remain without health insurance benefits should they fall ill.

-In response to increasingly precarious working conditions, workers are starting to strike, either by walking out on the job or by staging “sick-outs,” in which they call in sick en masse to protest labor conditions.
+In response to increasingly precarious working conditions, workers across the country have staged strikes, either by walking out on the job or by staging “sick-outs,” in which they call in sick en masse to protest labor conditions.
 Their demands include access to more masks and hand sanitizer, as well as better protections for seasonal employees.
 As more workers follow suit, we could see companies that have long profited from the gig economy forced to make some real reforms.

 Below is a running list of recent and ongoing strikes: